Medicare can be complicated. Explore our guides to basic coverage, supplement plans, Medicare Advantage, and more.

 People who own a standard home have four main options, covering two variables: whether you want a broad or narrow range of coverage and whether you want personal property covered as well as the building itself.

 HO-1 and HO-2 are both “named peril” policies, meaning only events specifically listed in the policy are covered.
-This means premiums tend to be lower.
+An HO-1 policy pays out your claim at replacement cost, meaning the insurance company will either repair or replace the damages without factoring in the depreciation of the items.
 HO-1 covers the building against ten risks: